"Healing is fluid. Healing can not be held down to logic"...sterrell 12:01:21

 Transforming Touch® Practitioner Training IT'S HYBRID

-"You can learn either in person or online"
+"You can learn either in person, online, or Independent Learning"

 -